jhylin/Portfolio-projects/Phenotypes-associated-with-rare-diseases.md

     ## 10 Biological anomaly                                        41 0.000365
     ## 11 Histopathological subtype                                 40 0.000356

-Check out the distributions of HPO frequency to see which category has the most and least number of counts.
+This was followed by checking out the distributions of HPO frequency to see which categories had the most and least number of counts.

 ``` r
 df_freq <- df %>%